rabblerouser/core/backend/README.md

 ## Automated testing workflow:

-1. **From the backend directory**: `npm test -- --watch`
+There are unit tests and integration tests.
+The unit tests can be run in watch mode (i.e. the tests are re-run whenever) you make a change, but the integration tests cannot.
+So there are two different tasks for running them.
+A good workflow is (**all from the backend directory**):

+1. `npm run tdd` to run just the unit tests in watch mode
-2. Make your changes
+2. Make your changes and get all the unit tests to pass

-The tests will re-run whenever you make a change.
+3. `npm test` to run *all* tests as a one off

 ## Manual testing workflow: